Kunal19xx/Telegram-Channel_ID-Based-Scraper/README.md

 This Python script reads a file containing collected messages and generates a new dataset with links from the specified channel.
 By default, the resulting dataset is stored in the output/data/<channel_name> directory.

-If you provided a specific directory to save collected data, you need to provide the same path to use this script.

 ### Options

 If a specific directory was not provided in `main.py`, run: